informatics-isi-edu/ermrest/api-doc/data/naming.md

   - An optional _out alias_ can be assigned to rename the output column, and by default the output column will be named by the unqualified _column name_.
 - _alias_ `:` `*`
   - A wildcard that expands to all of the columns from a table instance bound to _alias_ in _path_.
   - The output columns are automatically named by their _alias_ qualified column names to prevent collisions between the multiple wildcard-expansions that are possible within one complex _path_.
+If a projection `A:*` is used for a table instance with a column named `foo` in it, the output data will then have a column with the literal name `A:foo`.
+Special attention must be paid when trying to reference such columns using the [sort modifier](#sort-modifier), as this modifier uses the output name `A:foo` as a user-supplied literal and therefore the `:` must be escaped as in `@sort(A%3Afoo)`.

 Like in the `entity` resource space, joined tables may cause filtering but not duplication of rows in the final entity set.
 Thus, when projecting fields from aliased table instances in _path_, values are arbitrarily selected from one of the joined contextual rows if more than one such row was joined to the same final entity.